 Credit: @rtanphoto on Instagram

 Looking for more of a Zen outdoor experience?
 Try the New York Botanical Garden.
 This 250-acre garden is the largest in any city in the United States and is a National Historic Landmark.
 With 50 specialty gardens and collections that include more than one million plants, trees, greenhouses, and special exhibits, there is a lot of ground to cover in a few hours.
 The seasonal walk, open year-round, includes the Native Plant Garden, with more than 30,000 trees—many of which come alive with color during fall foliage season—and the Enid A. Haupt Conservatory, a gorgeous Victorian-style glasshouse.
-Visit the Great Pumpkin Patch on the Conservatory Lawn, with some of the largest pumpkins in the world arriving on October 24.
-Admission is $28 adults/$12 children and tickets must be purchased in advance for a specific time slot.
+Admission is $35 adults/$15 children and tickets must be purchased in advance for a specific time slot.

 6 pm: Walk around Bronx Little Italy